Business

 Not everyone is as sure as the BLS about the industry’s prospects.

-Amidst the somewhat bleaker picture painted by August’s job report, the US healthcare industry provided a bright spot, adding 31,000 jobs while most other sectors slumped.
+Amid the somewhat bleaker picture painted by August’s jobs report, the US healthcare industry provided a bright spot, adding 31,000 jobs while most other sectors slumped.

-Although that figure actually signals a slight slowdown — which, as noted by the WSJ, could be a concern, as the sector increasingly props up the entire jobs market — the future prospects of the industry still seem bright.
+Though that figure actually signals a slight slowdown — which, as noted by The Wall Street Journal, could be a concern, as the sector increasingly props up the entire jobs market — the future prospects of the industry still seem bright.
 Indeed, per forecasts from the Bureau of Labor Statistics, healthcare-related industries are likely to top the charts in terms of employment growth in the coming decade or so.

 Fastest growing industries in the next decade